Warshi7819/SIDStream/README.md

 ## Overview

-SIDStreamer lets you load and play SID music files.
-It provides a simple UI for playback control.
+SIDStreamer lets you load and play SID music files!
+It doesn't get more retro than that.

 ## Features